timghaly/EcoFoldDB/README.md

 make -j8
 make install
 ```

+For other Foldseek installation options, including non-GPU compatible Foldseek or via conda, see the [Foldseek installation instructions](https://github.com/steineggerlab/foldseek?tab=readme-ov-file#installation).

 The path to the Foldseek binary directory can be set as an evironmental variable before running ```EcoFoldDB_annotate.sh```:
 ```
 export PATH=/full/path/to/foldseek/bin/:$PATH